andresz1/size-limit-action/README.md

   "size": "npm run size-build && size-limit"
 },
 ```
-You can optionally specify `size-install` to define how dependencies should be install.
-If not `yarn` or `npm install` will be ran by default.
+You can optionally specify `size-install` to define how dependencies should be installed, if not `yarn` or `npm install` will be executed by default.

 3. Define Size limit configuration.
 For example (inside `package.json`):
 ```json